Travel guide for Canada

 History

-Native Americans were the first inhabitants of Canada.
-They inhabited the land in 12000 BC.
-After them, the Inuit came into the land at around 5000 BC.
-Vikings were the first Europeans to live on this land, also known as Newfoundland, at around 1000 BC.
+Native Americans were the first inhabitants of Canada around 12000 BC.
+After them, the Inuit came into the land around 5000 BC.
+Vikings were the first Europeans to live on this land, also known as Newfoundland, in 1000 BC.
 The Frenchman Jacques Cartier first claimed ownership over regions of Canada in 1534.
 These regions then became French land.
 The city Québec was founded by Samuel de Champlain in the 16th Century.
 Many French people then began to migrate to Canada and create settlements in the years to come.
 British settlers also came to the land in 1670.

 Eastside Culture Crawl: (November) 25000 visitors come to the Cultural Crawl every year, to see designs and crafts made by over 480 artists and crafts people.
 The goal of this festival is to promote and support the artists, whilst also creating further public awareness of these arts by hosting various workshops and seminars about them.
 This Festival is also completely free of charge!